unparalleled-js/docs-1/developing-connectors/sdk-2/best-practices.md

   * A simple thing like adding a link to the URL that lets you generate API keys or client IDs and secrets are go a long way for users of your custom connector.

 * Ensure required scopes are included in the authorization URL for Oauth 2 authentication

+* When using `type: "custom_auth"`, the `acquire:` block is only run if the `detect_on:` or `refresh_on:` is triggered.
+When using the `acquire:` block to retrieve credentials like tokens, be sure to include the error code that is returned when your `test:` block is executed without retrieving the proper tokens.

 * Include version of the API if the app supports multiple versions at the same time